Talk to us 0300 365 3100

 As a responsible landlord, we have a duty to report all instances of abuse or suspected abuse.

 If you’re concerned about something you’ve seen or heard relating to a Habinteg resident, please contact us.
-If there is an immediate risk to a child, young person, adult or yourself, please call the Police.
+If there's an immediate risk to a child, young person, adult or yourself, please call the police.

-Anyone raising a concern that a child or adult is being abused or neglected will be taken seriously and we will act promptly and appropriately.
+Anyone raising a concern that a child or adult is being abused or neglected will be taken seriously and we'll act promptly and appropriately.

 Adult safeguarding means protecting an adult’s right to live in safety, free from abuse and neglect.